jun-simons/personal-deployed/README.md

-I built this simple site using NextJS, Typescript, and Tailwind.
+I built this site using NextJS, Typescript, and Tailwind.

 The homescreen includes a playable instrument, built as a React component.
 I use AudioContext to play pitches, with frequencies computed based on cursor position and musical scale ratios.